 Much has happened since Darktrace appeared on Deloitte’s list in 2018: it won the award once again in 2019, placing 12th; its billionaire investor Mike Lynch departed the company after facing fraud charges; its solution launched in the Amazon Web Services marketplace; it won Lloyds Bank National Business Awards’ ‘Artificial Intelligence Award’ in 2019; and finally, it has seen a business boom across Asia Pacific.

-2020 has been a successful year for the company, with a doubling of customer numbers since January 2020.
 Many believe that Darktrace is due to float anytime now, after reports of the company searching for a bank to head its IPO process in 2020.
 But with Goldman Sachs actually turning the company down, this could be more of a struggle than anticipated.

 As you can see, featuring on Deloitte’s Fast 50 is a key indicator of business potential.

 That’s why high-growth lists are one of the tracking triggers we use to find the UK’s most ambitious companies.